RobustoFramework/Robusto/components/robusto/input/README.md

 # ADC monitor and mapper utility

 This utility simplifies generation and calibration of your setup.
 It can be enabled in menuconfig (input->Enable the Robusto ADC monitor and mapper).
+There you can set the number of values you want it to collect.

 It collects voltages and configuration, and create codes for use in your project.
-An example of the output can be seen in the ladder buttons mapping configuration example.
+An example of the output can be seen in the ladder buttons configuration [example](../../../examples/input/ladder_buttons.c).